TechWorksHub/best-practice-guide/source/definitions.rst

 AI Risk
 --------

-Direct regulation of AI in the EU is tending to a risk based approach based on the harm than an AI application poses to people.
-Applications are classified into risk categories, and those that pose a high risk are to be subject to more stringent requirements.
+The EU is moving towards a risk based approach for regulating AI, focussing on the harm  an AI application could cause to people.
+Applications are classified by risk level, with  higher-risk applications facing stricter requirements.
 These categories are currently:

 * Unacceptable risk.
 Applications that are a clear threat to the safety, livelihoods or rights of people.
 * High risk.
-Applications that are critical to the safety or wellbeing of people, that require special mitigations to adequately cover the risks they pose
+Applications that are critical to the safety or wellbeing of people, that require special mitigations to adequately cover the risks they pose.
 * Limited risk.
-Applications with lower impacts to safety or wellbeing, but which still require some level of mitigation
+Applications with lower impacts to safety or wellbeing, but which still require some level of mitigation.
 * Minimal or no risk.
 Applications with minimal to zero risk.

-Providing guidance on any upcoming or current legislation is out of the scope of this guide.
-However, this categorization of the risk that AI applications pose is a useful tool for discussing best engineering practices.
-These risk levels will recur in this guide, and we will refer to them as AI Risk.
+While this guide does not cover specific legislation, these risk categories offer a useful framework for discussing best engineering practices.
+You will encounter these risk levels throughout the guide, referred to as AI Risk.

 .. _Data Protection:

 Data Protection
 ----------------

-AI models are data driven.
-This leaves them significantly subject to data protection regulation, especially GDPR.
-According to GDPR, if you process data, you have to do so according to seven protection and accountability principles:
+AI models are fundamentally data driven making them subject to data protection regulation, especially GDPR.
+According to GDPR, any processing of data must adhere to  to seven key principles of protection and accountability principles:

 * Lawfulness, fairness and transparency — Processing must be lawful, fair, and transparent to the data subject.